Land Rover LR3 years to avoid — most common problems

 The problem was in factory-installed fuel tanks that had a breather pipe in which fuel entered in case of fuel level higher than the detached pipe.
 Naturally, it causes fuel smell and improper fuel pressure which leads to misfires, lower engine performance, or rough idling.
 To make things worse, the leaking fuel could sometimes be seen below the car and these leaks caused a fire risk.

-Which LR3 years to avoid?
+Worst Land Rover LR3 years to avoid

 Well, now we come to the big question of which model years of the Land Rover Discovery LR3 to avoid due to the listed issues.
-The truth is – this car is often considered unreliable by drivers that only view it through expensive repairs like air suspension fixing or the matter of dealing with the airbags.
+The truth is – that this car is often considered unreliable by drivers who only view it through expensive repairs like air suspension fixing or the matter of dealing with the airbags.

 Second-generation Land Rover Discovery LR3 (2005 model year)

-The first generation of the LR3 is the second-gen of the Discovery as a model, so that’s why we’ll refer to it based on the famous Discovery nameplate.
+The first generation of the LR3 is the second generation of the Discovery as a model, so that’s why we’ll refer to it based on the famous Discovery nameplate.
 When you look at it that way, it’s clear that this generation of the Discovery is as sturdy as the other two, except for a 2005 model.

 The 2005 LR3 had a few reported issues that made it the “worst” LR3 model, even though it didn’t receive a worrying amount of complaints.
 These were usually minor reported issues such as electrical issues, paint peeling, or drivetrain issues that were few, but still there.